This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Your self-esteem includes your sense of self-value and how you manage life challenges.
 Low self-esteem describes a depleted way a person feels about their inner self as a person, for exampleYour self-confidence controls how you see your strengths and weaknesses, how you approach challenges, set goals and how much you believe in your ability to succeed.
 Low self-confidence describes a lack of trust in personal abilities, capacities, and judgments, for exampleLow self-worth can also incubate negative thoughts about the self or the world that are not always based in reality and can maintain fear or distress, for exampleHow would you rate your combined levels of self-esteem, the overall opinion and feeling you have about yourself as a person, and self-confidence, the level of inner belief you have in your abilities, skills, and judgment?

-Learned helplessness occurs if a person experiences a stressful situation repeatedly and comes to believe that they are unable to control or change it so stops trying, even if opportunities to break the negative cycle become available.
+Learned helplessness describes a mindset whereby a person internalises when they repeatedly encounter anxiety-provoking situations that they are unable to overcome such as harsh criticism or trauma.
+They may then start to believe that they cannot control or change things so stop trying, even if opportunities to gain control or break the negative cycle become available.

-Causes can includeLearned helplessness can lead to an abnormally low level of general functioning in a person that are much lower than they might otherwise be capable of.
+Causes can includeBehavioural symptoms can includeEmotional and cognitive symptoms can includeLearned helplessness can lead to a significantly lower level of general functioning than a person might otherwise be capable of.

 The word “victim” is used here to describe any person who has been subjected to considerable emotional or physical harm.
 As time passes the victim might also become a “survivor” through the emergence of a recovery process.

-The theory of the “ideal victim” is seen as someone who is most easily recognised as legitimate because they conform to a set of assumed stereotypes, but this can lead to misunderstanding and exclusion, and examples includeRate the level of disturbance to your emotional stability of hostile attitudes by others towards what you believe to be your legitimate right to have your emotional suffering taken seriously?
+The theory of the “ideal victim” is seen as someone who is most easily recognised as legitimate because they conform to a set of assumed stereotypes, but this can lead to misunderstanding and exclusion, and examples includeRate the frequency and level of disturbance to your overall emotional stability and mental wellbeing as a result of hostile attitudes by others towards what you believe to be your legitimate right to have your emotional suffering taken seriously?

 Personal non-recognition of legitimacy occurs when a person sees themselves as not being worthy because they believe that they are somehow incompatible with the common image of what constitutes a victim.